 - Keeping receipts for any medical or travel expenses you incur; and

-- Speaking to others people at your hotel to find out if anyone else has been affected.
+- Speaking to other guests at your hotel to find out if anyone else has been affected.

 You can read more about making a group holiday compensation claim here.